jplouisduplessis/hpcworkshop/practical1/README.md

     * Videos

 #### /tmp Directory
-This directory will get cleaned each time the machine reboots.
+This directory will get cleaned periodically.
 It is a useful directory to put things you don't want to keep. i.e. temporary installation files while compiling and so on.
 It is also located in /.

 ## File paths
 There three ways to refer to paths.
 The first is through absolute paths.
 Absolute paths will always start at root.
 For example, the absolute path to the *Documents* folder of the current user would be `/home/user/Documents`, where *user* is the name of the current user.